Tutorials

 1. Built-in accessibility tools

-This is the quickest starting point.
+Built-in accessibility tools are the quickest starting point.
 Many phones, tablets, and computers already have read-aloud or spoken-content features built in.

 Best for: